 "Deep ecology" is based on a similar intuition that Earth related phenomena and solutions transcend the purely scientific and technological.
 They include the more personal aspects of the Earth, its artistic and intuitive dimensions which need emphasis if we are to explain the total ecological process.
-By analogy, one may call resurrection "deep power," or the spiritual power that God works through us.
+By analogy, one may call Resurrection "deep power," or the spiritual power that God works through us.
 The depth of its working and value may (but not necessarily) depend on our free assent to its manifestation.
 God is at work.
 But for us to be involved, we need to affirm our own empowerment.
 Deep eco-power is our ability to effect changes of a profound nature in relation to healing and renewing the Earth - provided we identify with its suffering and firmly believe that with the God within, we can save the Earth.
 At the same time, we will be healed and transformed, for we all belong to the one interconnected whole.

-I am involved in a service that provides non-profit organizations with "Earth Healing" systematic resource audits of their properties.
-In this work, I have discovered that there are various levels of response.
-All strive to cooperate as much as they can, but the example that strikes me now is the humble but magnificent work of the Ruma, Illinois Sisters, the Adorers of the Precious Blood.
+In our environmental resource assessments of non-profit organizations we discovered various levels of response depending on initial awareness, practical skills on hand, and active encouragement of the organization's management.
+I have been deeply impressed by the work of the Ruma, Illinois Sisters or Adorers of the Precious Blood.
 Their continued work has produced a large farm that is extremely fruitful and productive, that is resource conservative, that allows for many crops to grow, and that is empowering in its diversity, health and productivity.
 The Earth itself has become a partner to the people living there; Earth and people are growing into a single community of beings.
 Earth empowers as its own powers are discovered.
 A new ability to do and be more fully alive is being discovered, not by finding Earth power alone but by finding God at work in this Earth.